-Abstracts of all papers selected for the Poster exhibition the annual conference will have the chance to be published in the journal Oral Surgery.
+Abstracts of all Posters selected for Poster Exhibition to be held at the 2022 Conference on Thursday 3 November 2022 in Edinburgh will have the chance to be published in the BAOS Oral Surgery Journal.
 Oral Surgery Journal Publications are at the discretion of the Editor.